 One such figure was Chuwit Kamolvisit, a colourful politician and ex massage parlour boss, who was jailed by a Thai court in 2016, after a protracted legal journey, for offences committed in 2003.
 The charges related to properties Mr Kamolvisit was leasing in central Bangkok being razed to the ground.
 On release from prison, after serving nearly one year of a two years sentence, the ex-politician who says he prefers to be known as a ‘pimp’, explained that he had survived the prison regime by helping remove dead bodies from prison cells as part of his prison duties.

 The wealthy and lucky Chuwit was granted a pardon as well as many thousands of other prisoners when Thailand’s new monarch ascended the throne.
 In a video clip within 24 hours of his release from San Francisco, Chuwit pointed out how fate had led him to be in prison one day and in a foreign country celebrating with his family the next.

 UK man’s Royal pardon was the key to his release from Thai prison

 The granting of a Royal pardon was also how Jonathan Wheeler was finally released from Bang Kwang and allowed to return to the UK in 2012.
 He recalled to local media in the UK the relief and joy he felt when the announcement was made over the prison’s loudspeaker system.

 More foreigners ending up in Thai prisons

-UK woman jailed in Thailand may have been inspiration for Bridget Jones storyline
+UK woman jailed in Thailand may have been an inspiration for Bridget Jones storyline

-Sandra Gregory, a UK woman who was jailed for a drugs offence in similar circumstances to the fictional character in the move reckons that the file story lines was based on her experience as the writer Helen Fielding was acquainted with her parents’ neighbours when she was locked up.
+Sandra Gregory, a UK woman who was jailed for a drugs offence in similar circumstances to the fictional character in the move reckons that the file storylines were based on her experience as the writer Helen Fielding was acquainted with her parents’ neighbours when she was locked up.